fsspec/kerchunk/README.md

 Functions to make reference descriptions for ReferenceFileSystem

-Spec for the structure required by ReferenceFileSystem:
+Proposed spec for the structure required by ReferenceFileSystem:

 ```json
 {